KenzieAcademy/backend-sqlalchemy-intoduction/README.md

 ```
 # General Information

 This program sets up a SQL database using SQLAlchemy.
-In this iteration, it creates a SQLite db file with all tables defined by the ORM.
+In this iteration, classes were created for additional SQL tables.
+Records were seeded into each new table with synthetic data from mimesis.